-If you've got $68,000 lying around, you could buy a luxury SUV.
-You could pay for one year at Harvard.
+If you've got $80,000 lying around, you could buy a luxury SUV.
+You could pay for a year at Harvard.
 Or you could remodel your kitchen.
 Yup.
-It typically costs that much.
+It typically costs that much, according to the National Association of REALTORS® "Remodeling Impact Report."

 But unlike fancy new cars and Ivy League experiences, you can opt out of the full retail price of a kitchen remodel.
 Here are five low-cost ideas so you can remodel your kitchen on a budget.

-#1 Keep the Cabinets, But Change the Doors
+#1 Keep the Kitchen Cabinets But Change the Doors

-New cabinets are a big chunk of the average kitchen remodel cost (30%-35%).
-But most of the time, it's only the fronts that need updating.
+New cabinets are a big chunk of the average kitchen remodel cost (30% to 35%).
+But most of the time, only the fronts need updating.

 A great low-hassle way to save on pricey new cabinets is to buy only the fronts from a manufacturer, like these gorgeous blue ones that were installed on existing cabinets.